Report suspicious activity

 - instructions to place an order immediately or urgently

-Your obligations also extend to suspected share sale fraud: see Information Sheet 237 Protecting against share sale fraud.
+Your obligations also extend to suspected share sale fraud: see Information Sheet 237 Protecting against share sale fraud (INFO 237).

 You should also make sure your staff are provided with effective training to identify potentially suspicious transactions and orders.